patricksurry/patricksurry.github.io/README.md

 Abracadata
 ===

-A collection of random blog postings about things I find interesting.
+A collection of postings about things I find interesting.
 Based on the Chirpy Starter, see the [theme's docs][starter].
 Served with jekyll on at [patricksurry.github.io][home].
 For local development [use][usage]: